February 9, 2026 | 11 min read

 What Doesn’t Affect Your Credit Score (Common Myths Debunked)

-Just as important as knowing what does affect your score is understanding what doesn't.
-These factors have absolutely zero direct impact on your credit score:
+Just as important as knowing what does affect your score is understanding what doesn’t.
+These common misconceptions are addressed as part of any complete how to build your credit score education.
+These factors have absolutely zero direct impact:

 Your Income or Net Worth